Temporary employment Eastern Europe

 Requirements for the supply of labour from Eastern Europe

-1. temporary employment contract
+1. Temporary employment contract

-2. qualifications and language skills
+2. Qualifications and language skills

-3. social insurance
+3. Social insurance

 Are you looking for temporary workers from Poland and Eastern Europe for your project?